-The Selection Committee is composed of representatives of the EPP Group and the Director of the Historical Archives of the European Union in Florence.
-Decisions are based upon the quality of the application file, the significance and originality of the proposed research, the pertinence of the project, the candidate’s ability to carry out the research satisfactorily, and the importance of using the Archives.
+The Selection Committee is composed of representatives of the EPP Group in the European Parliament and the Director of the Historical Archives of the European Union in Florence.
+Decisions are based upon the quality of the application file, the significance and originality of the proposed research, the pertinence of the project, the candidate’s ability to carry out the research satisfactorily within the deadline, and the importance of using the Archives.

-Applicants will be notified of the outcome of their application before the 15 July 2019.
+Applicants will be notified of the outcome of their application before July 15th 2020.

 Publications and Commitments

-Grant holders will commit to ensure that all publications or productions, using in whole or in part the results obtained, will appropriately acknowledge the support of the Group of the European People's Party (Christian Democrats) in the European Parliament within the framework of the Postgraduate Research Grant Programme on Christian Democracy and European Integration.
+Grant holders will commit to ensure that all publications or productions, using in whole or in part the results obtained, will appropriately “acknowledge the support of the Group of the European People's Party (Christian Democrats) in the European Parliament for the research and the publication within the framework of the Postgraduate Research Grant Programme on Christian Democracy and European Integration – 2020”.

 The Group of the European People's Party (Christian Democrats) does not assume any legal liability for the accuracy, quality, completeness of any information, production disclosed by the Grant holders, nor that the use of such information, product would not infringe on privately owned rights.
 The views and opinions of the Grant holders do not necessarily state or represent the official position of the EPP Group.